clyze/build-tools/gradle-plugin/README.md

 * boolean _ignoreConfigurations_: if 'true', no configurations will be posted.

+* boolean _sources_: if 'false', no sources will be posted.

 ### Android-specific options ###

 * String _subprojectName_: sub-project name (used when an `app`